bitcoin-tools/nodebuilder/.github/pull_request_template.md

 ## Changes and Documentation

-*Briefly describe the major changes and why you took this approach.*
+*Briefly describe the changes and why you took this approach.*

 Required (choose one) - Does this change involve documentation?